yukukotani/eslint-plugin-chakra-ui/README.md

 This plugin depends on TypeScript to check whether the component is a Chakra component or not.
 You need to install `@typescript-eslint/parser` but you can still write vanilla JavaScript.

 TypeScript 4.4 or higher is supported.
+We don't test 4.3 or below but it probably works.

 ## Installation